harshpatil/Relational-DBMS/README.txt

    Create file, open page, write data at page 1, write data at page 2, call readPreviousBlock
     - Page 1 data should be retured

+9) testReadCurrentBlock(); -->
+   Create file, open file, write data in file 1, write data in file 2 Call readCurrentBlock();
+     -Page 2 should be returned

+10) testReadLastBlock(); -->
+    Create file, open file, write data in file 1, write data in file 2, write data in file 3 Call readLastBlock();
+     -Page 3 should be returned

+11) testReadNextBlock(); -->
+    Create file, open file, write data in file 1, write data in file 2 Call readNextBlock();
+     -Page 2 should be returned

+12) testReadBlock(); -->
+    Create file, open file, write data in file 1
+    Call readBlock();
+     -Page 1 should be returned

+13) testGetBlockPos(); -->
+    Create file, open file, write data in file 1, append page at the end of page Call getBlockPos();
+     -Page 1 should be returned

+14) testReadFirstBlock();
+    Create file, open file, write data in file 1, write data in file 2 Close file, open file
+    Call readFirstBlolck();
+     -Page 1 should be returned.

 ==========================================================================================================================================
                                                  # Problem Solution #
 ==========================================================================================================================================